gurunars/box-ui/item-list/README.md

 ```

-If you don't implement the renderer - the default one shall be used - a plain
+If you don't implement the binder - the default one shall be used - a plain
 text view showing the string returned by a **toString()** method of the Item
 instance.

-Note, bind method gets an item to render now and a previous version of the
+Note, bind method gets both a current version of the item as well as a previous
-item.
+version of it.
 I.e. the item with the same id but with a different payload.
-It can be
+It
-null in case if the item did not exists before - i.e. if it just was created.
+can be null in case if the item did not exists before - i.e. if it was just
+created.

-Implement the empty page renderer:
+Now, implement the empty page renderer:

 ```java